Shorea crassa

 Shorea crassa is a species of plant in the family Dipterocarpaceae.
+It is endemic to Borneo.
 The species name is derived from Latin (crassus = thick) and refers to thick leaf blade.

 Description

 It is an emergent tree, up to 45 m, found in mixed dipterocarp forest on deep yellow sandy soils.
-S. crassa is endemic to Borneo.
 It is found in at least one protected area (Gunung Mulu National Park).